 - Circuits on the one side of the board are connected on the other side of the board by means of holes drilled on the board.

 - Components on these PCB boards are connected using two different technology i.e Through Hole Technology and Surface Mount Technology.

-- Double sided PCBs feature moderate level of complexity and mostly used in wide range of applications including automotive dashboard, LED lighting, vending machines, amplifiers, HVAC system, instrumentation and many more.
+- Double-sided PCB features a moderate level of complexity and mostly used in a wide range of applications including automotive dashboard, LED lighting, vending machines, amplifiers, HVAC system, instrumentation and many more.

 - Multilayers on the boards allow the professionals to make complex and thick designs which help in accomplishing more complex electrical tasks.